- Daniel Hanley, MD

 Dr. David E. Newman-Toker is an internationally recognized leader in neuro-otology, acute stroke diagnosis, and the study of diagnostic errors.
 He completed his undergraduate studies at Yale University, his medical degree at University of Pennsylvania, his residency training at Harvard University, and his doctoral degree in clinical research methods at the Johns Hopkins Bloomberg School of Public Health.
 He has served as a full-time faculty member at the Johns Hopkins University School of Medicine since 2002.
 He is Professor of Neurology, Otolaryngology, and Ophthalmology, with joint appointments in Emergency Medicine, Acute Care Nursing, Health Sciences Informatics, Epidemiology, and Health Policy and Management.

-Dr. Newman-Toker’s clinical focus is in diagnosis of acute disorders affecting the brainstem and cranial nerves, particularly stroke.
-His research mission is to achieve better outcomes through better diagnosis.
+Dr. Newman-Toker’s clinical and research focus is in diagnosis of acute disorders affecting the brainstem and cranial nerves, particularly stroke.
+He leads the Division of Neuro-Visual & Vestibular Disorders in the Department of Neurology.
+He also directs the Armstrong Institute Center for Diagnostic Excellence whose mission is to catalyze efforts to improve diagnostic performance, develop the science of diagnostic safety, and enhance diagnostic research.
 He has been the principal investigator for multiple NIH, AHRQ, and foundation grants.
 He has published over 100 journal articles and given more than 200 invited lectures on dizziness and diagnostic errors.
-He is a leader in the national movement to eliminate patient harms from diagnostic error.
-Dr. Newman-Toker directs the Johns Hopkins Center for Diagnostic Excellence that seeks to catalyze efforts to improve diagnostic performance, develop the science of diagnostic safety, and enhance diagnostic research.
-He is a founding member of the Society to Improve Diagnosis in Medicine (SIDM) and serves as Vice President of SIDM’s Board of Directors as well as Chair of SIDM’s Policy Committee.
+He is a leader in the national and international movements to eliminate patient harms from diagnostic error.
+He has served as an expert consultant on diagnostic safety and quality to AHRQ, the National Quality Forum, and the National Academy of Medicine.
+He currently serves as President of the Society to Improve Diagnosis in Medicine (SIDM) (2018-2020).

 - James F. Casella, MD